Iran ethnic groups

 Gilak women seldom wear black dresses, even in mourning ceremonies.
 Only elderly women sometimes wear black lachak- traditional head cover.
 Women of the eastern part of Gilan wear mandil- a coin decorated hat worn under the scarf.
 They wear Shaliteh- a pleated short skirt- over wide pants.
 They also wear long skirts with horizontal stripes at the bottom.
 They wrap chador kamar- a checkered cloth- around their waist while farming or carrying babies on their back.
 Men wrap a wide cotton belt around their waists.

 Gilan province is so rich and diverse in cuisine that Rasht, the capital city of Gilan, designated as UNESCO creative city of gastronomy.
-Some well-known foods include Baghali Ghatogh, Mirza Ghasemi, Morgh Torsh (sour chicken literally), Kabab Torsh (sour kebab literally), Kateh Kabab (rice without Tahdig and kebab), and Zeytoon Parvardeh (olives marinated in Pomegranate paste).
+Some most popular northern dishes of Iran include Baghali Ghatogh, Mirza Ghasemi, Morgh Torsh (sour chicken literally), Kabab Torsh (sour kebab literally), Kateh Kabab (rice without Tahdig and kebab), and Zeytoon Parvardeh (olives marinated in Pomegranate paste).
 As many Gilani foods include no meat, they could be the best choices for vegetarians.
 Pomegranate paste is an important element in Gilani traditional cuisines.
 Fish and seafood are very popular in both Gilan and Mazandaran.
 Mahi Sefid (literally white fish) in Gilan is very famous all around Iran.
 Gilan is also the most well-known region for Koloocheh (one of Iranian traditional sweets).

 Nowruz Khani- or singing for Nowruz– is a ceremony held in the last days of winter.
 The singers sing the poems about the coming of the spring while going to the doors of the houses and usually collect some gifts from people.
 Gileh-Mardi wrestling is usually done in summer or in wedding ceremonies.
 It is the symbol of bravery and courage.
 Gilani music is very diverse across the province.